FrostyMfasis/online-vs-physical-retail/README.md

 * online retail sales? vs. brick and mortor
 * when did ebay and amazon start?
 * ebay, amazon, walmart, sam's club
+* Rise of people working remote, or working in hybrid positions.